Updated: January 28, 2018

 36. Sports Arena Tours

 Sports fans will find action year round in New York at arenas that are as exciting as their teams.
 Some are iconic, like Yankee Stadium, home to baseball’s winningest team, and Madison Square Garden, where the basketball Knicks and Liberty and hockey Ranger teams play.
-There are exceptional newer venues, as well including the glistening Barclays Arena, host to Nets basketball and Islanders hockey, and retro Citi Field where the Mets play baseball and the food stands get rave reviews.
+There are exceptional newer venues, as well including the glistening Barclays Arena (tours unavailable, at present), host to Nets basketball and Islanders hockey, and retro Citi Field where the Mets play baseball and the food stands get rave reviews.
 It is exciting to be part of the cheering crowd, but these arenas are fun to see even when the teams are not in action and all offer behind-the-scenes guided tours.
 Each tour is unique, but you can expect to go on the field or the court, visit locker rooms and dugouts, see the exclusive VIP boxes, and tour the teams’ halls of fame.
 Tour times vary with seasons and schedules.
 Check web sites for current schedules.